JENNY LECOAT SCREENWRITING AWARD – 2019 WINNERS.

 - 13th Parish Festival reserve the right to use entries for promotional purposes

-- Winners will be notified by 10th May and will be welcome to attend the award ceremony, including the public reading of an excerpt of their work, at Jersey Arts Centre on the weekend of May 18/19th.
+- Winners will be notified by 10th May and will be welcome to attend the award ceremony at Jersey Arts Centre on the weekend of May 18/19th.

 - The decision of the judges is final and no correspondence will be entered into.